Markus9920/Markus9920/BudgedManager.md

 This class handles user account creation, including secure password hashing and salting using PBKDF2.
-Both the hashed password and the generated salt are stored in the SQL database.
+Both the hashed password and the generated salt are stored in the SQL database:
 [UserAccount.cs](https://github.com/Markus9920/CSharp/blob/main/BudgetManager/Models/UserAccount.cs)

 This controller manages user-related API endpoints such as account creation and login.